naturallaw777/Sovran_SystemsOS/DIY Install Sovran_SystemsOS.md

 7. After you have added all the sub-domins into `/var/lib/njalla/njalla.sh`, press `ctrl + s` then press `ctrl + x` to save and exit `nano`.

+8. Close the `Terminal`.

 ### Setting the Desktop

-1. Open the Terminal app and type in: `dconf load / < /home/free/Downloads/Sovran_SystemsOS-Desktop`.
+1. Open the `Terminal` and type in: `dconf load / < /home/free/Downloads/Sovran_SystemsOS-Desktop`.
 Do NOT log in as root.

+2. Close the `Terminal`.

 ### Setting Up Nextcloud and Wordpress